HowardHinnant/bbi/README.md

 type is unsigned, the result is always 0.
 And if the type is signed and the value is the minimum, the result is the maximum.

-In the `thrw` and `term` modes will negate as if a signed infinite precision type and then if the result is out of range, throw or terminate respectively.
-For example if the type is unsigned negating any value but 0 will throw or terminate.
+In the `thrw` and `term` modes this operation will negate as if a signed infinite precision type and then if the result is out of range, throw or terminate respectively.
+For example, if the type is unsigned, negating any value but 0 will throw or terminate.
 And if the type is signed, negating the minimum value will throw or terminate.

 ## Conversions

 ### Explicit conversions

-All bbi integral types, signed and unsigned, any bit width, and any Policy, can be explicitly converted to one another, and to/from C++ integral types.
-Except that if the destination has a Throw or Terminate Policy, and if the run-time value of the source can not be preserved, then an exception is thrown, or `terminate` is called.
+All bbi integral types (signed and unsigned, any bit width, and any Policy) can be explicitly converted to one another, and to/from C++ integral types.
+Except that if the destination has a Throw or Terminate Policy, and if the run-time value of the source can not be preserved, then an exception is thrown or `terminate` is called.

 _Example:_